-Setting/Button Description Display Client Selection Options Show Selector on Terminal Displays an on-screen pull-down menu that can be activated by mouse.
+Setting/Button Description Display Client Selection Options 3 Show Selector on Terminal Displays an on-screen pull-down menu that can be activated by mouse.
 Selector Options Launches the Display Client Selector Options dialog box, which contains settings for tiling sessions when using MultiSession.
 Enable Tiling Allows Display Clients to be tiled on the monitor to provide an overview of all sessions at once.
 Tiling Options Launches the Tile Options dialog box, which has the settings for tiling sessions when using MultiSession.
 Screen Edge Group Selection Activates a feature that switches windows if the mouse is moved off screen.
 Allow Display Clients to move to/ from screen Allows a display client to be moved to any active screen on a MultiMonitor thin client.
+Main Menu Options Shown when the Enable ThinManager User Services is checked on the Terminal Mode Section page.
 Pin Pad Options Opens the Pin Pad Options dialog box, which allows you to configure the PIN pad when using a Personal Identification Number instead of a password.